 ‘Kathy’s background as an engineer is reflected in the way her book is meticulously organized, researched and footnoted.”

-“Not only is this an amazing and important book, it’s a heck of a great read!”
+“Not only is this an amazing and important book, but it’s also a heck of a great read!”

 “The depth, breadth, and tenderness of this book are amazing.”

-Walking the Bridgeless Canyon: Repairing the Breach between the Church and the LGBT Community available as a signed and personalized copy from the author at Canyonwalker Press .
+Walking the Bridgeless Canyon: Repairing the Breach Between the Church and the LGBT Community available as a signed and personalized copy from the author directly.

 Please consider these two excellent companion books: